 Coaches must enter all relays for which they want to be eligible to swim by the deadlines noted above.
 Coaches may enter the fastest actual relay time, or an aggregate relay time if it is faster, achieved by the institution.
 After the field has been filled with individual events, a list of institutions that are eligible to participate in relay events and were properly entered in the OME system will be posted online.
 Institutions must confirm all relays for which they are eligible and want to participate.
-Confirmations must be emailed to John Bugner (jbugner@ncaa.org) for women and Michelle Perry (mperry@ncaa.org) for men by 5 p.m.
+Confirmations must be emailed to John Bugner (jbugner@ncaa.org) for men and women by 5 p.m.
 Eastern time one week after the list of eligible institutions has been posted.
-Detailed instructions for entering relays will be posted online (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving) in January.
+Detailed instructions for entering relays will be posted on ncaa.org in January.
 Coaches eligible for relay events will also receive a reminder email from the NCAA to confirm the relays in which they intend to swim.